Exercising good judgement can mean the difference between

 All of the above activities can end tragically depending

-confront forks in the road when we must make choices.
+confront forks in the road when we are offered a choice.
 Sometimes, we choose the wrong road.
 Sometimes, we make no choice at all.
 The point here is that we have a choice.

 I see this issue in my gastroenterology practice.
-I’ve done about 30,000 colonoscopies in my
+I’ve done at least 40,000 colonoscopies in my

-career, a number so large, that I can barely believe it myself.
+career, a volume so massive, that I can barely believe it myself.
 Fortunately, the results of nearly all of

 them are normal or show benign findings.